 This website from the National Library of Medicine provides a single access point for the many information resources of NLM.

 The National Library of Medicine's web resource for consumers to understand toxins in their environment.

 A resource provided by UMHS to help consumers make decisions about their health.
 Information on conditions, diseases, medical tests, medications, treatment options, and key decision points, alternative approaches and support groups.

 University of Michigan Health System (UMHS) Patient Education

 Educational materials for patients and families.Up-to-date and accurate information about health-related topics (also available in Spanish in most cases), reviewed or written by UMHS experts.
 Includes an A-Z listing of Health Topics and links to UMHS resource centers & services.

-Yes, but you will have to purchase a Vendacard (or "Copy Card") from the Information Desk.
+Yes, but you will have to purchase a Vendacard (or "Copy Card").
 These are available in the amounts of $2, $5 and $10.
 Please note that you will have to pay by check, or with bills (no coins can be accepted), and with the exact change.
 Each page copied or printed will cost 6 cents.